FatCharlie/DiscoBox/README.md

 Each path gets a Multi-plane light converter (MPLC) setup, which is a Spatial Light Modulator (SLM) and a mirror angled to make several passes through it.
 Here is where our quantum gates get written , and also set the measurement basis before we send it into the fiber.
 A single-mode fiber only allows its fundamental mode (guassian) to pass, so the last hologram of the SLM is calculated to flatten the mode down into what the fiber will accept.

 And finally, each path hits its own Single Photon Avalanche Diode (SPAD) detector.
-We're using cheap SPADs to start with, which only register a single click, so we'll cycle through 2^N masks in the end SLM step that we'll correlate with the time (tomology is slow, we will swap this out for something faster later).
+We're using cheap SPADs to start with, which only register a single click, so we'll cycle through 2^N masks in the end SLM step that we'll correlate with time (tomology is slow, we will swap this out for something faster later).

 ![simple schematic](images/discobox_schematic_white2.svg)